Olympics-Gymnastics-"King" Kohei's reign comes to end as Japan moves on | Sports-Games

 Olympics-Gymnastics-"King" Kohei's reign comes to end as Japan moves on

 There was, however, some good news as Japan posted the top mark in team qualifying ahead of China and Russia, competing in Tokyo as representatives of the Russian Olympic Committee (ROC) because the country was stripped of its flag and anthem for doping offences.
-Just hours before Uchimura's abrupt exit, Russian world champion Artur Dalaloyan had shed tears of joy on the same stage having battled through the pain of a surgically repaired Achilles tendon to clinch what was is likely to be a spot in the all-around final.
+Just hours before Uchimura's abrupt exit, Russia's 2018 world champion Artur Dalaloyan had shed tears of joy on the same stage having battled through the pain of a surgically repaired Achilles tendon to clinch a spot in the all-around final.

 "King" Kohei Uchimura's distinguished Olympic career came to a shock end on the opening day of the gymnastics competition when he suffered a crash landing and failed to qualify for the horizontal bar final, while Japan pushed on without one of the sport's all-time greats.
 What had been a routine start to the gymnastics competition on Saturday turned into an emotion-packed afternoon as Uchimura, the reigning world and Olympic all-around champion, brought the curtain down on a brilliant Games career in an empty home arena.